 - Opportunity to take additional attempts on campus, after required review work is completed*.

 *All attempts must be completed within one year of the enrollment date.

 The assessment consists of approximately 30 questions, designed to pinpoint for Towson

 University where you should start your mathematics pathway, depending on the mathematics

 requirements of your major.
-It takes approximately 90 minutes to complete, and you
+On average, it takes approximately 90 minutes to complete,

 After your initial assessment, ALEKS constructs a personalized learning module based on your performance.
 The learning module provides you the opportunity to review

 and master certain topics prior to retaking ALEKS to improve your placement, if you